Evan-Warner03/HandwritingRecognizer/README.md

 # HandwritingRecognizer
 A program that allows you to convert images of handwriting into plain text.
 Very useful for quickly digitizing handwritten lecture notes or assignment solutions.
+Recommended to be used in tandem with spellchecker to fix small recognition mistakes.

 <br>